• Skip to primary navigation

 Weight management

-In general, most dogs with an orthopedic injury could benefit from being a healthy weight.
+In general, most dogs with an orthopedic injury could benefit from being at a healthy weight.
 And in some cases, having a healthy body condition score can even help prevent injuries from occurring.
 To learn more about how to keep your dog trim and healthy, check out these three articles:

-1. Your Dog’s Body Condition Score (BCS): Find Your Dog’s Number in 3 Easy Steps
+1. Your Dog’s Body Condition Score (BCS): Find Your Dog’s Number

-2. How to Help a Dog Lose Weight (Without Losing Your Mind)
+2. How to Help a Dog Lose Weight

 3. Is My Dog Overweight?
-Your 7 Most Weighty Questions Answered

 If your dog is overweight, he or she may be more likely to suffer from acute and chronic lameness.